Laura Fodor, LMSW

 Psychotherapist

-Laura Fodor, MSW-LP is a New York State psychotherapist.
+Laura Fodor, LMSW is a New York State psychotherapist with a dual background in clinical mental health and organizational psychology.
 She obtained her BA (Hons) in Psychology from the University of Calgary, her MSc in Industrial/Organizational Psychology from Capella University, and her MSW from the Wurzweiler School of Social Work at Yeshiva University.
-Laura’s clinical work is informed by her background in both clinical mental health and organizational psychology, allowing her to approach therapy with a unique blend of empathy, structure, and insight.
-Her professional experience spans a range of settings, including group private practice, outpatient clinics, inpatient programs, and corporate environments, where she has supported individuals navigating psychological distress.
+Laura’s clinical work is informed by her unique training across both psychology and organizational science, allowing her to approach therapy with a blend of empathy, structure, and insight.
+Her professional experience spans group private practice, outpatient clinics, inpatient programs, and corporate environments, where she has supported individuals navigating psychological distress and personal growth.

-I welcome adults and teens of all backgrounds and I approach each person’s story with curiosity and cultural humility.
-That said, whether you're seeking therapy to process the past, make sense of the present, or prepare for the future, I’m here to walk alongside you with a deep respect for your lived experience.
-I do not view therapy as solely a space for symptom relief, but rather as a space where old narratives can be gently unpacked and reimagined, leading to healing and profound growth.
+Laura welcomes adults and teens of all backgrounds, approaching each person’s story with curiosity and cultural humility.
+Whether you’re seeking therapy to process the past, make sense of the present, or prepare for the future, Laura views therapy not only as a path toward symptom relief but also as a space where old narratives can be unpacked and reimagined.

 View my Psychology Today profile and ZocDoc profile